mongodb/genny/docs/generated/workloads.md

 ### Description
 The goal of this test is to exercise multiplanning.
 We create as many indexes as possible, and run a query that makes all of them eligible, so we get as many competing plans as possible.
-All predicates are very selective (match 0% of the documents).
-With zero results, we do no hit the EOF optimization and all competing plans hit the works limit instead of document limit.
+However, all the indexed predicates are very selective (match 0% of the documents).
+This should result in empty index bounds, so multiplanning should finish immediately.